EugenCoda/bookTracker/readme.md

 - Admin email and default author - moved all references to config.env and layout_ignore
 - Deleted populatedb.js file (used in the beginning to upload some entries to DB)

+Branch 11:

+- Renamed the folder from express-locallibrary-tutorial to book-tracker

 TODO:

 - deploy app to heroku